MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

 - Trouble Ticketing:
   - Allows the Buyer to create, retrieve, and update Trouble Tickets as well as receive notifications about Incidents' and Trouble Tickets' updates.
-This allows managing issues and situations that are not part of normal operations of the Product provided by the Seller.
+This allows managing issues and situations for a Product provided by the Seller.

 # 5. API Description